CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4B - Appearance.md

 &= -3.86
 \end{align}
 ```
 Comparing this to the true value of $-4.1$, we can see how crude the approximation really is.
-(We have estimated Venus to be about $15$% darker than it really is.)
+(We have estimated Venus to be about $15$% darker than it really was.)
 However, this is the best we can realistically do.\
 $\blacksquare$

 ### Apparent Retrograde Motion